 Notice of Intent

-The deadline for applications to the AmeriCorps Place-Based Initiative Funding Opportunity is Friday, March 1, 2019.
+The deadline for applications to the AmeriCorps Place-Based Initiative Funding Opportunity has been extended to Tuesday, April 30, 2019.
 Applications must be submitted electronically by email to Funding@cv.ca.gov by 5:00 p.m.
 Pacific Time.

 The following documents are required to complete the 2019 AmeriCorps State Grant Application: